cloudmesh-community/book/chapters/bigdata/week1.md

 ## 15) Online education and data science education Removed.

 You can find it in the 2017 version.
-In [Week 2](week2.md) you can see more about this.
+In @sec:534-week2 you can see more about this.

 [![Image](images/motivation/motivationconclusion.jpg){width=20%}](https://www.youtube.com/watch?v=QMnjgR8NihY&list=PLy0VLh_GFyz_TQhQjKnx-Ef7i2Bfhi15L&index=20&t=0s)